-At the end of the 4th semester of study at Texas A&M University-Commerce (TAMUC), students will be expected to perform and pass an extended jury known as the Junior Level Proficiency Exam

-(JLPE).
-All music majors must pass the Junior Level Proficiency Exam to be admitted into upper division literacy (sightreading), and the ability to perform a cross-section of standard repertoire for his or her specific studio area.
-If a vocal or instrumental major does not pass all portions of the JLPE, he/she must retake only the failed portions at the end of the following long semester.
+At the end of the 4th semester of study at Texas A&M University-Commerce (TAMUC), perform and pass an extended jury known as the Junior Level Proficiency Exam (JLPE).
+All music majors must pass the JLPE to be admitted into upper division Principal Applied lessons (MUS 352) and most other upper division courses in the department.
+For the JLPE, the student must demonstrate technical and musical excellence, music literacy (sight reading), and the ability to perform a cross-section of standard repertoire for the specific studio area.
+A student who does not pass all portions of the JLPE must retake only the failed portions at the end of the following long semester.
 Piano majors are required to retake the entire JLPE if they fail any portion.
-The student will not be eligible to enroll in upper division

-Principal Applied lessons (MUS 352) and most other upper division courses in the department.
-For the the second attempt at the junior level proficiency exam, the student will no longer be allowed to continue as a music major.
+The student will not be eligible to enroll in upper division Principal Applied Lessons (MUS 352) until all portions of the JLPE are passed.
+A student who does not pass the second attempt at the junior level proficiency exam will no longer be allowed to continue as a music major.
 Transfer students are encouraged to take the JLPE at the end of their 2nd semester of applied lessons at TAMUC, but no later than the end of their 4th semester.